Updated - September 2024

 How to Make Friends With a Ghost: A How-to Guide

 In How to Make Friends with a Ghost, you’ll learn the basics of what to do in order to befriend a ghost For example, you’ll need to provide the ghost with some of its favorite snacks, like mud tarts and earwax truffles.
-In this activity, your students will add a ghost to their Flip video and explain what they would do in order to become friends with a ghost.
+In this activity, your students will add a ghost to a video and explain what they would do in order to become friends with a ghost.
 Here’s how:

 Ghost Afraid of the Dark: